Results from RATSS

 Conclusions: Findings confirm previous research suggesting ADHD to be a quantitative extreme on a continuum with executive functions being a cognitive marker of ADHD traits.
 Non-shared environmental factors appear to influence planning skills and inhibitory control.

 Synesthesia is a condition where specific stimuli (such as sounds, letters or tastes) trigger additional sensory experiences such as colors or shapes.
-Research suggest that synesthesia is more common in people with ASC, and might be correlated with advantages such as better memory and increased creativity.
+Research suggest that synesthesia is more common in people with autism, and might be correlated with advantages such as better memory and increased creativity.
 In a sub-sample of twins from the RATSS project, we found that twins with higher autistic traits in the attention to details domain score more like a synesthete compared to their co-twins on an objective synesthesia test.
 These results will be published shortly.
-We are also investigating the link between synesthesia and ASC in other twin cohorts - read more about this project here.
+We are also investigating the link between synesthesia and autism in other twin cohorts - read more about this project here.

 This project studies the causes for obsessive-compulsive disorder (OCD).
 Read more on this project.